 Interest rate risk refers to the risk that movements in interest rates will negatively affect a security’s value.
 A fixed income security’s value will generally increase when interest rates fall and decrease in value when interest rates rise.
 Fixed income securities with longer-term maturities are usually to be more sensitive to interest rate changes than short-term fixed income securities.
 Thus, the former tend to offer higher yields to compensate or incentivize investors for assuming the added risks.

 Credit risk, a fundamental risk relating to all fixed income securities as well as money market instruments, refers to the risk that a security issuer will fail to make principal and interest payments when due.
 Rating agencies such as Moody’s, Fitch and Standard & Poor’s assess the credit risk of issuers on an ongoing basis, and your exposure to this risk could change accordingly.
 In the event that the issuer defaults on payment, you receive no payout (reduction in your interest income) or could even lose your entire initial investment!

 Issuers with higher credit risk typically offer investors higher yields for this added risk.
 Generally, government securities are considered to be the safest in terms of credit risk, while corporate debts, especially those with lower ratings, have the highest credit risks.
-Changes in the financial condition of an issuer, and changes in economic and political conditions in general are factors that could affect the issuers’ credit quality and security values.
+Changes in the financial condition of an issuer and changes in economic and political conditions, in general, are factors that could affect the issuers’ credit quality and security values.

 Next question you are may be asking, how do you manage those investment risks?
 There are generally 4 ways to do so –

-1) Accept – retain security in portfolio
+1) Accept – retain security in the portfolio

 2) Avoid – not invest in the security at all